How to fly drones in ENAIRE geographical areas?

 Flights in geographical areas of airspace controlled by ENAIRE and FIZ

-- VLOS flights from 60 m AGL.
+- A maximum operational height of 60 m AGL.

 You can see various examples at the following link.